-Ashleigh's experience and expertise encompasses a broad range of contentious and non-contentious insolvency matters as well as general banking and commercial litigation.
+Ashleigh is a senior associate in the firm's Cayman Islands office.
+Her experience and expertise encompasses a broad range of contentious and non-contentious insolvency matters as well as general banking and commercial litigation.

 Ashleigh advises a broad range of local and international clients in the offshore financial industry including banks, liquidators, creditors, shareholders, directors and executors.
 Ashleigh regularly appears as an advocate in the Grand Court of the Cayman Islands, and also assists clients engaged in alternative dispute resolution processes.